 Over the years, I have realized how strongly some people react to my creations.
 How my words can touch a stranger on such a deep and personal level, can give hope, form a connection, inspire or amuse.
 Again and again I'm amazed by the wonderful feedback I get from people all over the world who can relate to my writing and tell me that their days (or lives) just got a little bit better because of me.
 These great responses are what keeps me going.
 Getting so personal wasn't the plan ... but then again life usually laughs at your plans.

 I'm not going to bore you with exciting tales about my childhood.
-Suffice to say I was born in 1986, survived twelve years of scholar education and studied design after that.
+Suffice to say I was born in 1986, survived twelve years of scholar education and studied design (as well as some other things) after that.
 I grew up in Austria and currently live in Vienna.
 I also spent some time in Sweden.
 What more is there to say?